Jai Santoshi Maa

 Jai Santoshi Maa is a 1975 Indian Hindi-language devotional film directed by Vijay Sharma and written R. Priyadarshi.
 Santoshī Mā (also called Santoshi Mata) is the goddess of satisfaction.
 Usha Mangeshkar, sang the devotional songs for the film along with Mahendra Kapoor and the famous poet Kavi Pradeep, who wrote the song' lyrics.
-Made on a low-budget, the film became one of the most successful films at the box office.
+Made on a low-budget, the film became one of the most successful and profitable films at the box office.

 Plot

 The film opens in the Devaloka, where we witness the "birth" of Goddess Santoshi Mata as the daughter of Ganesha, the elephant headed god of good beginnings, his two wives Riddhi and Siddhi ("prosperity" and "spiritual power"), and as the sister of Kshema and Labha ("safety" and "profit").
 Although, Ganesha has another wife Buddhi ("wisdom"), she is not portrayed in the film.

 A key role is played by the immortal sage Narada, a devotee of Vishnu, who regularly intervenes to advance the film's two parallel plots, which concern both human beings and gods.

 We soon meet the 18th-century maiden Satyavati Sharma (Kanan Kaushal), Santoshi Mata's greatest earthly devotee, leading a group of women in an aarti to the goddess.
 This first song, "Main To Arti Utaru" (I perform Mother Santoshi's aarti) exemplifies through its camerawork the experience of darshan —of "seeing" and being seen by a deity in the reciprocal act of "visual communion" that is central to Hindu worship.

 Through the Mother's grace, Satyavati soon falls in love with Brijmohan aka Birju, the youngest of seven brothers in a prosperous Bias Brahmin farmer family, an artistic man, with a talent for singing.
 Alas, with the boy come the in-laws, and two of Birju's six sisters-in-law, Durga and Maya are jealous shrews who have it in for him and Satyavati from the beginning.
 To make matters worse, Narada "stirs up" the "jealousy" of the three principal goddesses, Lakshmi, Parvati, and Saraswati against the "upstart" goddess Santoshi Mata.
 They decide to examine (pariksha) her perseverance or faith (Shraddha) by making life miserable for her chief devotee.
 Of course, this is all just a charade and the holy goddesses are just acting as if they are jealous of Santoshi Mata to test Satyavati's devotion.